billdhar/Tambola/README.md

 Make sure you have all the folders in place and the libraries installed.<br>
 Execute the "Main.py" file.

-The Tambola/Housie tickets will be saved in the "Ticket Images" folder.
+The Tambola/Housie tickets will be saved in the "Ticket Images" folder.<br>
 Cheers!